-Several years after the French Livestock Act (1966), the Union for the Selection and Promotion of the Holstein Breed (Union pour la sélection et la Promotion de la Race, UPRA) (French-Friesian at the time) was created in 1975 (as ).
-A collective organisation that determined the scope of the breed as a common-pool resource (Labatut, 2013), this breed association aimed to define the targets of a breeding programme and also provide services for breeders, maintain the herdbook for registered animals and ensure the promotion of the breed.
-Since 1989, the UPRA headquarters been located in St. Sylvain d’Anjou (Maine et Loire), the epicentre of farms in western France in terms of density.
-In 1990, with the goal to “make known the efforts with regard to breed genetics and the breed’s considerable population size in France”, the UPRA decided to “abandon the terms “French” and “Friesian” and chose a new name: Prim’Holstein.”
+Several years after the French Livestock Act (1966), the Union for the Selection and Promotion of the Holstein Breed (Union pour la sélection et la Promotion de la Race, UPRA) (French-Friesian at the time) was created in 1975 (as a non-profit organization).
+A collective organisation that determined the scope of the breed as a common-pool resource (Labatut, 2013), this breed association aimed to define the targets of a breeding programme and also provided services for breeders, maintained the herdbook for registered animals and ensured the promotion of the breed.
+Since 1989, the UPRA headquarters has been located in St. Sylvain d’Anjou (Maine et Loire), the epicentre of farms in western France in terms of density.
+In 1990, with the goal to “make better known the efforts with regard to breed genetics and the breed’s considerable population size in France”, the UPRA decided to “abandon the terms “French” and “Friesian” and chose a new name: Prim’Holstein.”

 The structure of the UPRA breed association was created as a hybrid structure, both a parliament for the breed and an organisation that provides advice and services to its members (farmers).
 This ambiguous mixture between sovereign functions and extension service functions “caused all the same a certain number of concerns […]” (Bieri, Director of PHF, 2014 interview).
-Following the 2006 Agricultural Guidance Law (Loi d’Orientiation Agricole, LOA), an amendment the 1966 Livestock Act (2006), Prim’Holstein France (PHF) became on 1 July 2008 the French Prim’Holstein Breeders Association (Association des Eleveurs de la race bovine Prim’Holstein) whose main vocation was to offer “independent services and counsel for dairy farmers on breed genetics and the management of their herd” (PHF).
-The regulatory missions (of the herdbook, breed policy) were entrusted to a new organisation, a selection organisation “OS Prim’Holstein”.
+Following the 2006 Agricultural Guidance Law (Loi d’Orientiation Agricole, LOA), an amendment to the 1966 Livestock Act (2006), Prim’Holstein France (PHF) became on 1 July 2008 the French Prim’Holstein Breeders Association (Association des Eleveurs de la race bovine Prim’Holstein) whose main vocation was to offer “independent services and counsel for dairy farmers on breed genetics and the management of their herd” (PHF).
+The regulatory missions (maintenance of the herdbook, breed policy) were entrusted to a new organisation, a selection organisation “OS Prim’Holstein”.
 This OS is the “breed parliament” with members from PHF representing the member farmers/breeders, selection companies and AI cooperatives representing the stakeholders in the creation and dissemination of genetic progress, and finally other partners (milk records operators, EDE CNIEL).
 In 2009, based on a decision by Ministry of Agriculture, a representative of the Red-pied breed (formerly called Pie Rouge des Plaines) was integrated as the fourth member of this OS because the breed harbours a large proportion (90 to 95%) of Holstein (“red”) genes (Bieri, 2014).
 At the departmental and regional levels, breeder associations were created to carry out local promotional activities for the breed by organising, for example, livestock competitions.
-Although they are independent PHF, PHF funds and provides technical support for the organisation of these activities.
+Although they are independent of PHF, PHF funds and provides technical support for the organisation of these activities.
 In 2014, PHF assembled roughly 6700 member farmers/breeders and various unions or departmental breed associations.
-In the past few years, the emphasis has been placed on functional criteria, i.e. reproduction and health, without neglecting the currently high performance level.
+In the past few years, the emphasis has been placed on functional criteria, i.e., reproduction and health, without neglecting the currently high performance level.
 The various components of the global merit index (called index de synthèse global in France, or ISU) that assigns a value to individual sires are the translation of the breeding strategy chosen jointly by the various members of the OS.
 Thus, during its last revision in 2012, the ISU weights were the following: milk production (35%), morphology (15%), fertility (22%), udder health (18%), lifespan (5%) and milking rate (5%).